wilsonmar/wilsonmar.github.io/_posts/2018-08-31-salesforce-einstein.md

 ## Internal tools

-<a target="_blank' href="https://salesforce.wd1.myworkdayjobs.com/en-US/External_Career_Site/job/California---San-Francisco/Lead-or-Principal-Software-Engineer---Personalization-Platform--Philanthropy-Cloud-Einstein_JR10580">Job Descriptions for Machine Learning Engineer</a> reveal the technologies used behind the scenes:
+<a target="_blank" href="https://salesforce.wd1.myworkdayjobs.com/en-US/External_Career_Site/job/California---San-Francisco/Lead-or-Principal-Software-Engineer---Personalization-Platform--Philanthropy-Cloud-Einstein_JR10580">Job Descriptions for Machine Learning Engineer</a> reveal the technologies used behind the scenes:

 * <a target="_blank" href="https://predictionio.apache.org">Apache PredictionIO</a> to train and serve models